The #1 recipe!

-That’s another great benefit of creating cannabutter – you can keep a close eye on how much weed, and what level of potency, goes into your concoction.
+Another benefit of creating cannabutter is that you can keep a close eye on how much weed, and what level of potency, goes into your concoction.
 Once the THC from the edible hits your brain, you should enjoy a high that is more sedative and relaxing than when you smoke.
-While edibles are not the best option for a fast reaction (it can take anywhere from 3 – 7 hours for them to take effect, depending on dose etc.), it will feel a lot more intense!
+While edibles are not the best option for a fast reaction (it can take anywhere from 1–7 hours for them to take effect, depending on dose, etc.), it will feel a lot more intense!

-The most efficient way to decarb your weed is by heating it up.
-This process transforms THCA into THC by removing the COOH group from the former’s molecule as it releases water and carbon dioxide, which results in the creation of THC.
-You must decarb your marijuana first by placing it in an oven at a temperature of at least 240 degrees Fahrenheit for between 45 and 60 minutes.
+The most efficient way to decarb your weed is by heating it.
+This process transforms THCA into THC by removing the COOH group from the former’s molecule as it releases water and carbon dioxide.
+The result is THC.
+You must decarb your marijuana first by placing it in an oven at a temperature of at least 240 degrees Fahrenheit (115 degrees Celsius) for between 45 and 60 minutes.
 Once your weed is decarboxylated, you’re ready to begin making cannabutter.

 How to Make Cannabis-Infused Butter (Or “Cannabutter”)

 When you make THC butter, it is crucial to calculate the right dosage or risk an unpleasant surprise when you try one of the myriad of marijuana recipes online.
-Alternatively, you could overestimate the potency of your cannabis butter and be extremely disappointed by the lack of effects.
+Alternatively, you could overestimate the potency of your cannabis butter, and the lack of effects will disappoint you.

-Now, let’s say you use the entire cup of butter to create a batch of 40 brownies, each brownie should contain 105mg of THC (4200 / 40 = 105).
-To be honest, you are okay to slightly underestimate the THC of the weed you purchase because the decarboxylation process will remove some no matter what you do (unless of course you purchase a special device that can decarb while keeping weed’s THC content intact).
-For the record, 105mg of THC is a LOT for most people, so be careful and eat a small amount at first as a test.
+Now, let’s say you use the entire cup of butter to create a batch of 40 brownies.
+Each brownie should contain 105mg of THC (4200 / 40 = 105).
+You are okay to slightly underestimate the THC of the weed you purchase because the decarboxylation process will remove some no matter what you do (unless, of course, you purchase a special device that can decarb while keeping weed’s THC content intact).
+For the record, 105mg of THC is a lot for most people, so be careful and eat a small amount at first as a test.

-We’ve already mentioned the decarboxylation process, but let’s do so again because it is extremely important!
+We’ve already mentioned the decarboxylation process, but let’s do so again because it is essential!
 Heat your oven to 240 degrees and place your weed on a baking sheet.
 Leave it in for at least 45 minutes and turn it regularly to ensure the marijuana is dried evenly.
-By the end, it should be dry, crumbly and ready for use.
+By the end, it should be dry, crumbly, and ready for use.
 The following is a handy step-by-step guide, but first, here are the ingredients and utensils needed for this butter recipe:

-- 1 cup (approximately 8-11 grams) of ground cannabis which has been decarboxylated.
-This should be enough to make 1 – 1.5 cups of butter.
-You can use up to an ounce if you wish, but take note of the potency.
+- 1 cup (approximately 8-11 grams) of decarboxylated ground cannabis.
+This amount can make 1 – 1.5 cups of butter.
+You can use up to an ounce if you wish, but take note of the potency

-- A glass or ceramic bowl which is heat and refrigerator safe.
+- A glass or ceramic bowl that is heat and refrigerator safe

 - Add the butter and water to the pot and place it on the stove on the simmer setting.
 The purpose of the water is to prevent the butter from burning.
 Add the weed once the butter has melted.
 Again, you have to decide how much cannabis you wish to add.

 - Keep the mixture on low heat for up to three hours and make sure you stir occasionally.
-It is essential that you avoid boiling the mix.
+You must avoid boiling the mix.
 Remove it from the heat and allow it to cool to the point where you can handle it without getting burned!

 - Take away the cheesecloth, cover your concoction, and put it in the fridge to harden.
 You will notice that the butter separates from the water, so lift it off with the knife and remove it using a spatula.
 Place it in an airtight storage container.
 Dump the remaining water and start dreaming of the cannabis recipes you can use it for.

 When learning how to make weed butter, the cannabutter ratio is up to you.
 If you want to enjoy a relaxing high, choose a strain laden with THC.
-If you are hoping to use cannabis recipes for health purposes, a higher CBD strain is the best option.
-Either way, it is important to have an idea of how much weed you use, and its THC content, to calculate the total THC content of the batch.
+If you wish to use cannabis recipes for health purposes, a higher CBD strain is the best option.
+Either way, it is vital to have an idea of how much weed you use, and its THC content, to calculate the total THC content of the batch.

-You can also create the butter using a crockpot, which is the preferred method of experienced users because it creates stronger cannabutter.
-The ingredients are weed, butter and a couple of drops of vanilla extract.
+You can also create butter using a crockpot, which is the preferred method of experienced users because it creates stronger cannabutter.
+The ingredients are weed, butter, and a couple of drops of vanilla extract.